 Google Ads are those search results that pop up when you look for something, notice those little green “Ad” boxes, promptly scroll past, and then begin actually browsing the real search results.

 But wait, that’s not what searchers actually do.
 As a matter of fact, Sparktoro determined that Google Ads earn an 11.38 percent CTR on Google, which can represent a substantial volume of traffic on terms that are generating thousands of searches per month.
-Furthermore, three-quarters of people say that search ads actually make it easier to find the info that they’re looking for.
+Furthermore, 75 percent of people say that search ads actually make it easier to find the info that they’re looking for.

 The Pros and Cons of Pay-Per-Click Search Advertising